 A minority of people – even those who themselves benefitted from playing out as children – do find the idea of periodically restricting through traffic on a street difficult.
 Please refer to our Possible Concerns page, which covers all the concerns and objections we have come across, the same ones tend to come up again and again.

 Even if there is no particular reason to object to a temporary play street, some people just don’t like change and will object to the idea in principle.
-These concerns should be listend to but it is important that the benefits to the whole street community are weighed up against the objections of those who don’t like the idea.
+These concerns should be listened to but it is important that the benefits to the whole street community are weighed up against the objections of those who don’t like the idea.
 Both Bristol and Hackney councils took the decision that only material objections (e.g. if the street was unsuitable or unsafe) would be used as a reason for a temporary play street to not go ahead.

 In several places, even strong objectors have changed their minds once they have witnessed it, and found that the inconvenience to them was actually very low.
 Some have even become the most active supporters!

-Residents should not be asked to undertake Chapter 8 training, which is designed for traffic management operatives, who are closing busy highways as part of their every day jobs.
+For these reasons it is inappropriate to ask residents to undertake Chapter 8 training, which is designed for traffic management operatives, who are closing busy highways as part of their every day jobs.

 Most authorities are content with a competent person closing what are always quiet residential streets so long as they understand the methodology set out by Playing Out.
-Highways Officer Duncan Venison from Bristol demonstrates how to safely close a road in this short video which you are welcome to share.

 Street play is very effectively spread by word-of-mouth.
 Once it has happened on one street, people often hear about it through friends and contacts.